Sectional Certificates & Certificate of Achievement

 Sectional Certificates

-It is a huge achievement to complete The Duke of Edinburgh’s Award, but each section is a milestone to be celebrated.
-Sectional Certificates reward the commitment and effort it takes to reach that point in their programme.
+It’s a huge achievement to complete The Duke of Edinburgh’s Award, but each section is a milestone to be celebrated.
+Sectional Certificates reward the commitment and effort it takes to reach that point in a participant’s programme.

 Presenting these certificates is also a fantastic way to encourage a participant to continue to complete their full Award and celebrate the milestones on the way to doing so.
-As a DofE Leader you can order certificate paper through DofE Essentials and present paper copies of sectional certificates if you choose to.
+As a DofE Leader you can print Sectional Certificates through eDofE.
 These are an excellent addition to celebration events where you may have participants who are yet to achieve their full Award.

 Certificate of Achievement

-We absolutely encourage young people to continue their programme and complete the final sections of their DofE Award if they’re able to as all sections provide hugely valuable experiences that develop vital skills and character.
-We understand that sometimes completely all sections may not be possible for some young people, hence offering the Certificate of Achievement.
+We absolutely encourage young people to continue their programme and complete the final sections of their DofE Award if they’re able to, as all sections provide hugely valuable experiences that develop vital skills and character.
+We understand that sometimes completing all sections may not be possible for some young people, hence offering the Certificate of Achievement.
+As DofE Leaders, you’re best placed to know when this is appropriate, so you’re able to award the Certificate of Achievement through eDofE.

 Frequently Asked Questions